Granjow/launchpad-mini/README.md

 * midi-launchpad works, but is no longer maintained
 * launchpadder works as well and is simple, but does not provide double-buffering

+## Usage

+    const Launchpad = require( 'launchpad-mini' ),
+          pad = new Launchpad();
+    pad.connect(); // Auto-detect Launchpad

 ## Documentation

 Novation provides a reference on [their download page](https://global.novationmusic.com/support/product-downloads?product=Launchpad)
 (direct link: [Launchpad MK2 Programmer’s Reference Manual](https://global.novationmusic.com/sites/default/files/novation/downloads/10529/launchpad-mk2-programmers-reference-guide_0.pdf)) describing the MIDI interface of the Launchpad MK2 models.

+For the Launchpad MINI, see the Programmer’s Manual in this repository’s `doc/` subdirectory.
+It is also written by Novation, but for some reason it is not available on their web site.